sauravraghuvanshi/100-Days-of-Azure/README.md

   * **IP Location Information:-** Here companies can create configure IP address to block or allow traffic from
   * **Device:-** Here only users using devices with specific platforms could be allowd to access
   * **Real time and calculated risk detection:-** Here Azure AD Identity Protection can be used to identify the sign-in risk behaviour.
 The policy can then be used to either grant or block access based on the risk sevierity

+### Azure AD Privileged Identity Management:-
+* **What are we going to learn:-**
+  * What is the Azure AD Privileged Identity Management
+* What is Azure AD Privileged Identity Management